 Much like Christmas, Easter becomes an excuse for overindulgence.
 With no work for four days (for many), that Sunday lunch or bottomless brunch can go on and on and on.

 Enjoy exquisite and decadent (read expensive) sweet treat options at Claridge’s, Laduree or Fortnum and Mason.
-Other worthwhile destinations include Hummingbird on Portobello Road or Violet Cakes in Hackney (made famous since making the wedding cake for Harry and Meghan).
 The top floor of Waterstones Piccadilly is also a great spot for a cup of tea and cake after a browse of books of course.

 Spending time with friends and family over delicious food is really one of the best things in life.
 Having someone else cook it for you is the cherry on the cake.
 Mr London Walks, David recommends Rules restaurant in Covent Garden.
 It’s London’s oldest restaurant, dating back to 1798 and serves classic British dishes.
 Another favourite of his is The Holly Bush in Hampstead, renowned for its excellent Sunday roast lunches.